-Each die in the A1346 contains EEPROM parameters to configure the diagnostic modes and output behavior.
+The A1342 contains EEPROM parameters to configure the diagnostic modes and output behavior.
 The EEPROM register, cfg_c, contains configurable parameters to enable or disable the Overvoltage Detection, Undervoltage Detection, BIST Error, Signal Out of Range, and Analog Signal Path Error (CoilBIST).
 In addition the output behavior in response to the error conditions is configurable.
 By default the device outputs a diagnostic error signal that is decoded by either the PWM or SENT message.
-Alternatively the output behavior in response to the error conditions can be set to a high-impedance state.
+Alternatively, the output behavior in response to the error conditions can be set to a high-impedance state (see Table 7).

-Figure 9: Diagnostic Application Circuit
+Figure 8: Diagnostic Application Circuit